 Spotting African wild dogs on safari requires luck and patience.
 But you can boost your chances of a brush with the ‘painted wolf’ by heading to one of these reserves…

 The African wild dog (also known as the African painted dog or 'lyacon pictus') is one of the world's most endangered mammal species.
-They live in Southern Africa, or on the Eastern coast of Africa, and can now be found in nature reserves and national parks across places like Tanzania, Botswana, Zimbabwe and Mozambique.
+These animals live in Southern Africa, or on the Eastern coast of Africa, and can now be found in nature reserves and national parks across places like Tanzania, Botswana, Zimbabwe and Mozambique.

 However, with so few African wild dogs left, it's hard to say for sure just how many you'll be able to see with your own eyes, on safari.
 While the population figures quoted in this article have all been carefully sourced, African wild dog numbers in individual national parks and reserves are prone to fluctuate due to various factors such as disease outbreaks, predator competition from lions and hyenas or displacement by rival packs.

 Once widespread across sub-Saharan Africa, this charismatic canid, with its mottled russet, black and white coat, Mickey Mouse ears and a reputation as a voracious pack hunter, has been eradicated from much of its former range.
 Mana Pools and the mid-Zambezi Valley support a population of around 100 adults – two packs led by alpha female Tait and her daughter Blacktip starred in the BBC’s Dynasties series.
-Visit in the dry season (July-October) when wildlife gathers around pools on the floodplains of the Zambezi River.
+Visit in the dry season (July to October) when wildlife gathers around pools on the floodplains of the Zambezi River.

 Sprawling over 45,000 square kilometres, the Selous is a stronghold for African wild dogs with up to 800 roaming the reserve’s open grassland and miombo woodland.
 They need space – and the Selous has it in abundance.
 But sightings aren’t guaranteed even here.
 Wild dogs can turn up, only to vanish again for months.
 Your best chance to spot them is when they den, settling down to raise pups and hunt in one area – and that’s where local knowledge from guides at camps like Siwandu can prove invaluable.